Merry Hill Shopping Centre: Main centre

+Main centre stores

 Eat Central

-Located on the Upper Mall, Eat Central was opened on October 22, 2009, by TV chef James Martin at the cost of £24 Million to the centres then owners Westfield Group.
-The food court features a unique lighting system developed by into lighting to lessen the use of more traditional downlights and reused the Eat Central branding from Westfield Derby (Derbion) which opened two years earlier, despite that centre losing the Eat Central branding in 2017.
+Located on the Upper Mall, Eat Central was opened on 22 October 2009, by TV chef James Martin at the cost of £24 million to the centres then owners, Westfield Group.
+The food court features a unique lighting system developed by into lighting to lessen the use of more traditional downlights and reused the Eat Central branding from Westfield Derby (Derbion), which opened two years earlier, despite that centre losing the Eat Central branding in 2017.

-On opening, Eat Central consisted of 16 eatery units in the main food court and 3 two-story restaurant units to the rear.
-However, this has since been reduced to one unit is being occupied by retailer Max Spielmann and another unit at the entrance to the food court, now being used as extra seating, was previously occupied by the now-defunct retailer Phones 4u.
-Additionally, one of the 3 restaurant units to the rear has remained empty since opening.
-Opening day eateries consisted of; Nando's, Pizza Express, Burger King, KFC, Subway, Napoli Italian, Oporto (Chicken & Burgers), Tiffinbites (Asian), Nineteen Ten Mexican, Yangtze Express, Zetao Noodles and Sushi, Crepescape, Muffin Break Expresso and Harpers English classics.
+On opening, Eat Central consisted of 16 eatery units in the main food court and three two-story restaurant units to the rear.
+However, this has since been reduced to one unit being occupied by retailer Max Spielmann and another unit at the entrance to the food court, now being used as extra seating, was previously occupied by the now-defunct retailer Phones 4u.
+Additionally, one of the three restaurant units to the rear has remained empty since opening.
+Opening day eateries consisted of Nando's, Pizza Express, Burger King, KFC, Subway, Napoli Italian, Oporto (Chicken & Burgers), Tiffinbites (Asian), Nineteen Ten Mexican, Yangtze Express, Zetao Noodles and Sushi, Crepescape, Muffin Break Expresso and Harpers English classics.
 The Pizza Express closed in late 2020 as part of a wider restructuring of the company.